Radiologic Studies

 RTT 3035 Clinical Practicum I — 3 credits

 This course provides hands-on training in the clinical aspects of radiation therapy.
 This includes treatment procedures and the operation of state-of-the-art radiotherapy equipment to deliver radiation safely and accurately.
 It will begin to develop the student’s skills toward competency as an entry-level radiation therapist.
-Students will learn to interact professionally, ethically and responsibly with staff and patients.
+Students are expected to complete a minimum of 12 competencies, showing their proficiency in a variety of clinical experiences provided at each clinical site.
+While students are expected to understand and be able to perform all steps of each competency, evaluators may offer limited assistance at this early stage of the program, with or without prompting from the student.
+Students will learn to interact professionally, ethically, and responsibly with staff and patients.

+A radiation therapist must be knowledgeable in the concepts important to the practice of radiation therapy.
+These include the cancer process and radiation therapy interventions.
 This course examines concepts related specifically to cancer treatment with a focus on methods of improving therapeutic advantage.
 Technical aspects of simulation and treatment delivery are expanded upon.
-Treatment related side effects and their management as well as issues relative to caring for the cancer patient will be discussed.
-Students will complete writing assignments tailored to radiation oncology, including a research paper to enhance their professional growth via inquiry and evaluation of an issue or therapeutic approach.
-Offered in the College for Adults.
+Treatment related side effects and management as well as issues relative to caring for a patient who has cancer are also addressed.

 RTT 4025 Dosimetry and Treatment Planning — 2 credits